 The ambient lighting in the door panels may change colour.
-The brightness and colour of these lights can be adjusted using the radio menu (see Easy Connect > Light Set-tings > Interior lighting >>> page 80).
+The intensity and color can be adjusted through the infotainment system menu (key => SETTINGS > Background lighting >> page 80).

 The reading lights switch off when the vehicle is locked using a key or after several minutes if the key is removed from the ignition.
 This prevents the battery from discharging.